Siddhant-k/hugo-perosnal-website/content/authors/sid/_index.md

 bio: I love tinkering hardware and automating hardware and software.
 Frank Lloyd Wright once said, “If automation keeps up, man will atrophy all his limbs but the push-button finger” –– I envision an automated & integrated future, where machines and tech blend *seamlessly* into our daily lives.

 interests:
-- Linux – I currently run a home-lab with over 15 docker containers with two domains served over Cloudflare CDNs.
+- Linux – I currently run a home-lab with over 15 docker containers and two domains served over Cloudflare CDNs to host the on-prem services.
-- Hardware – I am into the IoT world –– researched about LoRaWAN a few years ago and it is exciting!
+- Hardware – I am into the IoT world –– I have multiple ESP2366 devices along-with other devices running on my on-prem Home Assistant solution.
+I also researched into the technical implementation of LoRaWAN a few years ago and I found it super exciting for IoT applications!

 education:
   courses:
   - course: B.Sc in Electrical Engineering
     institution: University at Buffalo, The State University of New York 🇺🇸
-    year: 2016-2020
+    year: 2020

 # Social/Academic Networking